 View this post on Instagram

 The Capitol Theatre has an important place in rock ‘n’ roll history.
 Throughout the years, some of the most legendary rock stars have graced its stage.
 (Do Janis Joplin, Pink Floyd, and the Grateful Dead ring any bells?)
 To this day, talented musicians continue to stop by the theater to deliver spectacular performances.
-Plus, if you’re looking for a more casual music experience, you can visit the new bar location, Garcia’s.
+If you’re looking for a more casual music experience, you can visit the inhouse bar, Garcia’s, which also has a small stage.
 The venue opened in partnership with Jerry Garcia’s family as an homage to his love of the theater and the Hudson Valley region.
 If you’re a rock enthusiast, you will love the atmosphere and history that these spaces have to offer.

 City Winery Hudson Valley